carpentries-incubator/swc_github_flow/for_novice_contributors.md

 ### Glossary of some version control vocabulary related to git and GitHub

--   **For more details, see the Carpentry [git lesson reference page](http://swcarpentry.github.io/git-novice/reference/)**
+For more details, see the Carpentry [git lesson reference page](http://swcarpentry.github.io/git-novice/reference/)
--   TODO - review definitions, figure out how much detail to include, potentially reorder

 -   *repository (short form: repo)*
     -   a storage area for a project containing all the files for the project and the history of all the changes made to those files
 -   *local copy*